Agilisys: Operations

 Agilisys was named in The Sunday Times Top Track 250 index for the fastest growing privately owned mid-market companies in Britain in 2013 and 2016.
 The annual Grant Thompson Top Track 250 recognises privately owned companies with significantly increasing year-on-year growth and is published in The Sunday Times each October.

 Since its inception, Agilisys has worked both for the public sector (local and central government), third sector organizations and the private sector.
 It has established a number of strategic partnerships providing ICT and business services with local government authorities.

+In 2026, Agilisys relocated its headquarters from London to Wigan town centre and is based out of the redeveloped Civic Centre.

 Local government partnerships

 In 2004, Agilisys entered an Incremental Strategic Partnership with the London Borough of Hammersmith & Fulham.
-In 2006 the joint venture company H&F Bridge Partnership (HFBP) was established through a ten-year deal between Agilisys and the council.
+In 2006, the joint venture company H&F Bridge Partnership (HFBP) was established through a ten-year deal between Agilisys and the council.
 This led to the creation of London's first shared services centre.

 In 2005, Agilisys established a partnership with Cumbria County Council and together made a successful bid to run Consumer Direct North West, a provider of consumer advice services to citizens in 22 Local Authorities across the North West.

 In 2009, Agilisys enters the Building Schools for the Future market with Sandwell Metropolitan Borough Council.
 The ten-year partnership has involved Agilisys transformation services, with a focus on increasing the use of 21st century ICT to the area.

 In 2010 Agilisys enter into a Strategic Partnership with North Somerset Council to provide Customer Services, ICT, Revenues and Benefits, Finance, HR, Payroll and Facilities Management in a ten-year deal.
 The deal also saw Agilisys providing ICT support services to local schools.

 In the same year, Agilisys create the Elevate East London partnership with the London Borough of Barking and Dagenham.
 This partnership contracted Agilisys to deliver ICT services, Revenues and Benefits, Customer Services, and Procurement for the council.

 In 2012 Agilisys entered into a seven-year partnership with Tower Hamlets council to deliver its IT services in the form of new finance and HR systems, as well as support its transformation programme.

 In 2012 Bristol City council selected Agilisys to implement and host a new integrated back office system.
 This involved the implementation of a new integrated Finance, HR and Asset management system as part of the City Council's transformation programme.